 Along with a comprehensive energy efficiency program, the BWL will also cease coal generation in Lansing and reduce greenhouse gas emissions by 80 percent by the end of 2023.
 To achieve these goals, the BWL is planning to expand investments in solar and wind energy, ramp-up energy efficiency programming, and implement new technologies that help customers manage their energy needs.

 Here is a snapshot of the BWL's current renewable portfolio:

 The BWL owns the Cedar Street Solar Array, which consists of 824 photovoltaic panels with a gross generating capacity of 150 kilowatts.
 Another 50 solar panels sit along the REO Town Headquarters rooftops, with a generating capacity of 13.5 kilowatts.

 We also have a contract to purchase power from Delta Solar, the largest tracking solar array project in Michigan located in Delta Township, which has 86,000 panels and when operating at maximum capacity, can power approximately 4,200 homes.

-BWL also contracted to purchase nearly 80 megawatts of solar from the Ranger Assembly solar array in Shiawassee County.
+BWL also contracted to purchase nearly 80 megawatts of solar from the Assembly Solar array in Shiawassee County.
 The array was fully energized in December 2021 and is estimated to produce around 19,000 megawatt hours annually.